Someone that dislikes cardio left their shoes inside the foot straps of a rowing machine

 Metabolic Conditioning

 This is a type of training designed to consume maximum calories (energy) and to create an oxygen deficit that requires your body to burn calories at an accelerated rate after your workouts.
-This is commonly referred to as EPOC (Excess Post-Exercise Oxygen Consumption) which creates a temporary increase in your metabolic rate to allow your body to recover from training.

 You may enjoy loaded variations of metabolic conditioning because it gives you the “feeling” of working out versus doing traditional steady state cardio.